50 space terms for understanding the universe

 A celestial sphere is a tool used in spherical astronomy.
 It is a sphere with a large radius that is concentric with Earth.
 The sky surrounding the Earth is projected on the sphere, which is helpful for astronomers when they are attempting to plot positions in situations where distances aren't important.

 One of the first things we learn about space is its many constellations.
-From Orion and his belt to the mythical Seven Sisters and the big and little dipper, constellations map out a group of stars that form shapes in the sky.
-Constellations were first used by explorers to map direction as well as a tool for storytelling.
+From Orion and his belt to the mythical Seven Sisters and the Big and Little Dipper, constellations map out a group of stars that form shapes in the sky.
+Explorers first used constellations to map directions as well as a tool for storytelling.